 where $\mathbf{c}_j$ denotes extrinsic parameters of a camera and $w_j^\mathcal{C} \in [0.5, 1]$ represents the weighting factor for two different camera positions ( 0.5 for the torso regions and 1 for capturing limbs).
 Such a semantic weighting strategy further improves the alignment results, especially for those boundary regions.
 We first warp the original human template model $\mathcal{M}_T$ with the rough 3D joints $\mathbf{J}_{mv}$ as our initial mesh for the following alignment.
-Inspiring by previous silhouette deformation method~\cite{xu2018monoperfcap}, we render the high resolution silhouette masks of the captured scan for all the virtual views and phrase the coarse-level alignment by solving the following non-linear least squares optimization problem:
+Inspiring by previous silhouette deformation method~\citep{xu2018monoperfcap}, we render the high-resolution silhouette masks of the captured scan for all the virtual views and phrase the coarse-level alignment by solving the following non-linear least-squares optimization problem:

-Similar to \cite{xu2018monoperfcap}, our multi-view silhouette based data term $E_{\text{mv}}^{\text{S}}$ measures the 2D point-to-plane misalignment:
+Similar to \citet{xu2018monoperfcap}, our multi-view silhouette based data term $E_{\text{mv}}^{\text{S}}$ measures the 2D point-to-plane misalignment:

 where $\mathbf{v}_j^{\text{S}}$ is the vertex set of virtual silhouettes of the input scan and $P_j(\cdot)$ is the projection function of the $j$-th camera.
 For each silhouette point $\mathbf{p}_k \in \mathbb{R}^2$ with the 2D normal $\mathbf{n}_k \in \mathbb{R}^2$, we search its corresponding deformed vertex in the utilized human template, denoted as $\textbf{v}_i$, found via a projective look-up method in an Iterative Closest Point (ICP) manner.